ravagerWT/TD-Ameritrade-Trading-History-Classifier/README.md

 Q: What environment does this program run?

 *A: I develop and test it under Windows 10, python 3.7.
-You could try to run it under differnt environment, but I can't promise it will run smoothly.*
+You could try to run it under different environment, but I can't promise it will run smoothly.*

 Q: Could I add new trading history into processed spreadsheet file by this program?